Episode 50. Remembering Steve Silberman: A conversation with Shannon Rosa

 Julie Roberts, a formally late-identified Autistic woman, is a Speech-Language Pathologist, neurodiversity educator and activist who founded Therapist Neurodiversity Collective in 2018 and Public School Neurodiversity Collective in 2022.
 Her professional experiences include private practice ownership for 7 years, and being a multi-state Clinical Director, and National Field Director of Corporate Compliance for one of the largest post-acute rehab companies in the U.S. She currently works in her favorite setting: the U.S. public school system.
 Julie’s articles and educational resources have reached over three-quarters of a million people.

+Episode 31.
 Talking with professor Alan Levinovitz about pseudoscience and the myth of “natural”

 Today I spoke with Professor Alan Levinovitz, author of Natural: How Faith in Nature’s Goodness Leads to Harmful Fads, Unjust Laws, and Flawed Science.
 We talked about the myth of the natural, pseudoscience, neurodiversity and post-pandemic life.